JackKelly/JackKelly.github.io/_posts/2019-01-07-non-profit.md

 I left Google DeepMind.
 This is a particularly odd decision because I love the team I worked with at DeepMind.
 Since joining DeepMind, I've been constantly amazed by this team's compassion, focus, intelligence, optimism, and desire for real-world impact.
 I've learnt a huge amount from DeepMind, and I will miss this team dearly.
 Leaving this awesome team is enormously difficult.

-So, why am I leaving?
+So, why did I leave?

 I'm terrified by climate change; and I'm increasingly convinced that climate change mitigation is a '_go big or go home_' thing.
 I have two ideas for how to help.
 These ideas might be wrong.
 But I want to give them a shot.